 The leaders of the nation Israel didn't reject Jesus' deity because they failed to understand his claim to be God, nor because the Old Testament failed to indicate that Messiah would be both divine and human, but because to do so would have required them to submit to his authority, to obey and worship him, to repent of their sinfulness, and to cease receiving the glory, praise, and preeminence that their leadership roles had provided them.
 They, unlike the humble widow, and unlike David, wouldn't place their trust in Jesus, nor render to him the worship and adoration he deserved.
 As did Satan, they'd glory in their position and power.
 Not content with what God had given them, they'd attempt to usurp that which belongs only to God.
 Their animosity toward Jesus was so great that they'd rather have a pagan (Caesar) for their king, than Messiah.

 Besides limiting divine revelation to that which can be humanly grasped and understood, the Pharisees and Sadducees limited themselves and others to an "either/or" mentality.
-Either you obeyed God or government; surely you couldn't, shouldn't do both; thus, they asked about paying taxes (week 67's summary).
+Either you obeyed God or government; surely you couldn't, shouldn't do both; thus, they asked about paying taxes (as highlighted in our summary of 20:20–26).
 Jesus' approach differed significantly by saying that both God and government should be obeyed.
 Sadly, in their minds, either Messiah was man or he was God; they never realized that Jesus might have been a God-Man.

 - Q. 1 First segment: To whom did Jesus ask his question about the Messiah?
 What effect did his question have on them?